valueflows/valueflows/docs/appendix/track.md

 Here is the logic for tracking and tracing.

 * For an EconomicResource:
-    * after: EconomicEvents that are inputs to Processes or Transfers
+    * after: EconomicEvents affecting it that are inputs to Processes or Transfers
-    * before: EconomicEvents that are outputs from Processes or Transfers
+    * before: EconomicEvents affecting it that are outputs from Processes or Transfers
 * For a Process or Transfer:
     * after: EconomicEvents that are outputs
     * before: EconomicEvents that are inputs